 How much does couples therapy typically cost?

-Most licensed therapists charge anywhere between $100-200 an hour for their sessions.
-Since couples counselling sessions typically last 90 minutes, each session will cost you in the range of $150-300.
+In the US, most licensed therapists charge anywhere between $100-200 an hour for their sessions.
+Since couples counseling sessions typically last 90 minutes, each session will cost you in the range of $150-300.
+In India, the average cost for in-person couples counseling can be in the range of INR 2,000 to 7,000 per session.

 However, these figures may vary depending on your location.
 Besides, the expertise and experience level of the counselor you choose also governs the cost.
 The complexity of problems also plays a role in determining the cost of therapy.